noahyohannes/candidate-technical-assessment-exercise/INSTRUCTIONS.md

 ### Contact table

-The `contact` table stores the first & last.
+The `contact` table stores the contact Id,  first & last names.

 There are two types of transfers: